How are Digital Initiatives Shaping CIO Strategies of Tomorrow?

 To achieve this transformation you’ll the inclusion of IT in business strategy not just as a service provider, but an essential stakeholder.
 CEOs and business owners may have to make additional sacrifices and commitments to see that you can realize this transformation efficiently.
 This includes enterprise-wide collaboration on some or all of the following digital initiatives.

 Given your challenges in integrating automated systems, IT is not as flexible as other business operations.
 It’s difficult to introduce innovation to an accepted infrastructure that’s in almost constant use due to the internet and mobile apps.
 But transformation requires agility.

 As more leaders recognize the digital demands of future business activity, you should be finding increased funding and more support.
 You must learn to foster a prioritized vision for your IT objectives, where even demands like security and data management take a second place to focus on development and integration.

 More third-party application are becoming available, so that it’s more difficult for companies to find alternative that provide genuine benefits over the competition.
 Technology itself is becoming more interconnected, such as self-driving cars and Wi-Fi enabled smart appliances.
 You must adapt to a more complex way of doing business.

 Companies are beginning to place emphasis on technical partnerships and mobile apps to provide marketability.
-Your deliverables must embrace popular mobile devices and an increasing number of open-source platforms.
+Your deliverable must embrace popular mobile devices and an increasing number of open-source platforms.
 Integrating with wider and already accepted technologies provides your company new revenue streams that differ from traditional ideas of product marketing.